-Start on a Seattle, Washington map view, compare elevation with flood mode, and use the default 3.0m scenario as a fast screening baseline.
+Start on a Seattle, Washington map view, raise the water, and use the default 3.0m setup as a fast visual baseline.

 Loading destination terrain...

-Includes the map center, zoom, view mode, and water level.
+Includes the map center, zoom, and slider level.

 1.0m

-Click on the map or use "Find My Location" to see flood risk assessment.
+Click on the map or use "Find My Location" for a quick flood check.

 What you can do